debaseonomics/DIPS/dip-1.md

 2. Use RNG at every rebase cycle, and mod the obtained randomn number with the size of array to pick one value from the array.
 3. At every rebase cycle, check if integer obtained from 2. is >= the counter value.

 ### Configurable parameters

-* Integer: Rewards requested by the the stabilizers
+Note: parameters are of type unint256 unless specified otherwise
-* Integer: Duration over which rewards will be distributed
+* rewardPercentage: Rewards requested by the the stabilizers
-* Boolean: Count positive rebases in sequence
+* duration: Duration over which rewards will be distributed
-* Boolean: Revoke further rewards in case of non-positive rebase
+* countInSequence (bool): Count positive rebases in sequence
-* Integer: Duration of rewards that will be revoked
+* revokeReward (bool): Revoke further rewards in case of non-positive rebase
-* Boolean: Award rewards before previous rewards have been distributed
+* revokeRewardPrecentage: Percentage of rewards that will be revoked
-* Boolean: Pool is enabled for staking/withdrawal
+* beforePeriodFinish (bool): Award rewards before previous rewards have been distributed
-* Integer: LP limit per wallet
+* userLpLimit: LP limit per wallet
-* Integer: Total LP in pool
+* poolLpLimit: Total LP in pool
 * Normal distribution parameters
-  * Integer[100]: Array filled with the numbers from Normal Distribution
+  * normalDistribution (unint256[100]): Array filled with the numbers from Normal Distribution
-  * Integer: Expected Value of the Normal Distribution (mean)
+  * normalDistributionMean: Expected Value of the Normal Distribution (mean)
-  * Integer: Stantard deviation of the Normal Distribution
+  * normalDistributionDiv: Stantard deviation of the Normal Distribution

 ### Additional information
 Pool design by @PunkUnknown, with inputs from anon18382 on getting an approximation of Normal distribution on-chain